Uncle Al's Racing Rules in Pictures

 Section C - At Marks and Obstructions

-(a) at a starting mark surrounded by navigable water or at its anchor line from the time the boats are approaching them to start until they have passed them, or
+Section C rules do not apply at a starting mark surrounded by navigable water or at its anchor line from the time boats are approaching them to start until they have passed them.

-I had to dig deep (1998 Wind Bag Regatta) to find a time when we had what rule 18.1(a) refers to indirectly: a starting mark not "surrounded by navigable water".
+I had to dig deep (1998 Wind Bag Regatta) to find a time when we had what the above preamble refers to indirectly: a starting mark not "surrounded by navigable water".
 Here, the RC are sitting on the mark at the starboard end of the line - the shore!!
-This is the only kind of starting mark at which rule 18 would apply.
+This is the only kind of starting mark at which rule 18 does apply.
 At 99.9% of start marks, rule 18 does not apply, hence the greeting: "You're barging!!" when someone tries to squeeze in at the windward end.
 Allowing buoy room at a start would create chaos!!!

 Note though, that last little bit of 18.1(a) which explains that "buoy room" is only suspended when boats are approaching the line to actually start, i.e. you can call for "room" at a start mark with a couple of minutes to go in the countdown (unless you sail in a class where it's common practice to "sit" in your spot on a 100-boat line that early).